 Ears Popping Too Often?

 Ear popping is caused by pressure differences between the inside and outside of the eardrum.
-Air pressure in the middle ear usually is the same as the air pressure outside the body.
-Most people are familiar with the pressure changes (relieved by ear popping) that occur when you fly, travel to high altitudes, or dive underwater.
-Swallowing or yawning helps relieve the pressure by opening the eustachian tube, which connects the middle ear to the back of the nose and upper throat.
-Opening the tube allows air to flow into or out of the middle ear and equalizes pressure on the eardrum.
+Air pressure in the middle ear usually is the same as that outside the body.
+Most people are familiar with the pressure changes (relieved by ear popping) that occur when you fly – it is the most common medical problem among air travelers.
+It can also occur when you travel to high altitudes or dive underwater.
+Swallowing or yawning helps relieve the pressure by opening the Eustachian tube, which connects the middle ear to the back of the nose and upper throat.
+This allows air to flow freely into or out of the middle ear and equalizes pressure on the eardrum.

 Andrew Weil, M.D.